 Citrus, like most houseplants and tropicals, like to be transitioned slowly back inside.
 You can move them from out in the full sun to under a tree or a covered porch before moving them completely inside.
 This will give your plant time to acclimate slowly to the changing temperatures and daylight exposure.

 Before bringing your citrus inside, there are a few things you should do:

 - Trim off any dead or unhealthy-looking branches.
 This helps the plant to direct its energy to all the parts of the plant that need it most.

 - Thoroughly hose down your plant by washing off any unwanted hitch-hikers from coming inside with your plant.

 - Apply some mosquito bits or diatomaceous earth to your plant.
-This will help keep your plants bug free from the bottom up.
-We recommend using a spray like neem oil or safer insect soap for the top part of your plant to kill any bugs you may see.
+This will help keep your plant bug-free from the bottom up.
+We recommend using a spray like a neem oil or safer insect soap for the top part of your plant to kill any bugs you may see.
 And the mosquito bits and diatomaceous earth for the soil, for bugs you can’t see.
 (This is especially important in the overwintering.)

 - No fertilizing from November to March.
 You can start fertilizing with Espoma citrus tone starting on March 1st.

 - Watering is extremely important!
 Water the plant as you would as if it was outside.
 Remember, the roots are at the bottom of that pot so you need to make sure you water the plant enough to ensure the roots can gather up that water.
 If you only give the plant a little each time it only goes down a few inches in the soil, which is not helping the plant.